BisisthaP/Tutorials/README.md

 🗂 Folder Structure
 The repository is organized by specific tutorial projects.
 Each folder represents a complete, self-contained project or major section from a single YouTube tutorial.

-Folder Name

-Description

-Source/Tutorial Link

-fastapi-todo-app

-Code and configuration for building a simple ToDo API using FastAPI.

-[Link to FastAPI Tutorial A]

-pyspark-data-pipeline

-Code for a simple ETL process using PySpark, focusing on basic transformations.

-[Link to PySpark Tutorial B]

-react-portfolio-v1

-A frontend project focusing on state management and component lifecycle in React.

-[Link to React Tutorial C]

 To find a specific tutorial's code, look for a folder with a descriptive name.

 ⚙️ Prerequisites and Setup
 Before running any of the projects, ensure you have the following installed (these are generic examples, adjust as needed):
 Python: Version 3.10+
 Virtual Environments: Use venv or conda for isolation.
 Node.js & npm/yarn: For any JavaScript-based tutorials.

 Running a Project Example
-Navigate to the project folder:
+1. Navigate to the project folder: cd fastapi-todo-app

-cd fastapi-todo-app

-Install dependencies (check for a requirements.txt or package.json):

-pip install -r requirements.txt
+2. Install dependencies (check for a requirements.txt or package.json): pip install -r requirements.txt

 Follow the project-specific instructions (usually contained in a smaller project-readme.md inside the folder) to run the application.